braze-inc/braze-docs/_docs/_partners/message_orchestration/additional_channels/direct_mail/mypostcard.md

 # MyPostcard

-> [MyPostcard][1], a leading global postcard app, empowers businesses to execute direct mail campaigns with ease, providing a seamless and profitable way to connect with customers.
+> [MyPostcard][1], a leading global postcard app, empowers you to execute direct mail campaigns with ease, providing a seamless and profitable way to connect with your customers.

 Use the MyPostcard and Braze integration to effortlessly send your customers print mailings.